 It’s not all boardwalks, Ferris wheels, and fries on the Eastern Shore.
 Escape to the Eastern Shore of Virginia and enjoy a horseback ride along the Chesapeake Bay.
 Or, go find the ponies on Assateague Island.
 Play a game of putt-putt in Ocean City, or enjoy a relaxing getaway at the Hyatt Chesapeake Bay Resort.
-Just head east across the Chesapeake Bay Bridge and a variety of relaxing Eastern Shore getaways await.
+Just head east across the Chesapeake Bay Bridge and a variety of relaxing Eastern Shore vacations await.
 Whether it’s just for one night or for the entire month of August, there’s an option for every family, every budget, and every vacation style.

-After spending a few days experiencing Ocean City with my kids, I can see why it’s a summer tradition for so many families.
-While based at the Holiday Inn on 60th Street where we enjoyed spending the first and last hours of our day down at the beach.
+After spending a few days experiencing Ocean City, Maryland with my kids, I can see why it’s a summer tradition for so many families.
+We stayed at the Holiday Inn on 60th Street where we enjoyed spending the first and last hours of our day down at the beach.
 At 60th Street, the beach is quiet; it is blocks beyond the hustle and bustle of the Boardwalk which ends at 28th Street.
 As the tide came in at the end of the day, my young children splashed in the pools formed by the fresh, incoming ocean water.
 In the mornings, we’d come out to the beach to find the shells that had washed up during high tide overnight.
-Yet, even with the beach so close by, Ocean City’s classic attractions like Jolly Roger Amusements, Phillips Crab House, and the Boardwalk still were only 10-15 minutes away by car.

 At 5 and 6, my kids were the perfect ages to enjoy Ocean’s City’s Jolly Roger Amusements.
 The joy on their faces as they rode the kiddie roller coaster for the third time in a row at the amusement park on 30th Street, were tossed about in the wave pool at Splash Mountain Water Park, and hit their first ever hole-in-one at the Jungle miniature golf course were priceless.
-Jolly Roger is not just for the little ones though; some of my favorite Ocean City memories were watching the sunset from the top of the Ferris wheel at 30th Street.
-I cajoled my children off the kiddie coasters to go for a second time as the sky lit up in even more brilliant colors.
+Jolly Roger is not just for the little ones though.
+Some of my favorite Ocean City memories were watching the sunset from the top of the Ferris wheel at 30th Street.
 The Ferris wheel and other thrill rides at Jolly Roger on the Pier are not to be missed either, as they provide spectacular views of Ocean City’s Beach and Boardwalk.

 Explore all the kid-friendly fun in Ocean City.

 Relax on the Beach in Quaint Cape Charles, VA along the Chesapeake Bay

-I grew-up in a small beach town on the California coast, so it only took a few moments sitting along the shore of the Chesapeake Bay on the Cape Charles Beach for me to totally fall in love.
+I grew-up in a small beach town on the California coast, so it only took a few moments sitting along the shore of the Chesapeake Bay on the Cape Charles Beach in Virginia for me to totally fall in love.
 My kids, however, fell head-over-heels for the animals at Pfeiffer Riding Stables.
-There are few things that are more relaxing than a trail ride through the forest and along the river; my kids were entranced as the horses carried them along the trail.
+There are few things that are more relaxing than a trail ride through the forest and along the river, and my kids were entranced as the horses carried them along the trail.

 Of course, any good vacation destination has amazing restaurants.
 While there are not a whole lot of different restaurants to choose from in Cape Charles, I could eat at the restaurants in town for days without ordering the same dish twice.
-We started off our morning at the Cape Charles Coffee House because we forgot to pick up some cereal in Norfolk before we set out over the Chesapeake Bay Bridge-Tunnel.
-Forget about a trip to the grocery store!
+We started off our morning at the Cape Charles Coffee House.
 A waffle at the coffee house inside a restored bank that’s over one hundred years old is a great way to begin the day.
 Ending the day watching the sun set over the bay at the Shanty, a seafood restaurant on the Marina, is idyllic – even with the kids.
 While the kids play corn hole next to the restaurant’s porch, mom and dad can enjoy the fried flounder basket or oyster po’ boy sandwich depending upon the season and what’s fresh.

 The wild Chincoteague ponies are not to be missed.
 The herd in the southern section of Assateague Island is much smaller than the herd up on the north end of the island near Ocean City.
 But, on pony penning day, the southern herd is much more accessible; we were able to drive right up and watch the pony get their spring veterinarian check-up.
 In the spring it is common to see newborn foals, and we had the privilege of watching a pony less than a week old.
 Later we visited the Museum of Chincoteague Island and learned all about Misty of Chincoteague, the pony from the children’s book that made the herd of wild ponies on Assateague Island well-known by young horse-lovers across the country.

-The Hyatt Regency Chesapeake Bay is the place for families to stay in Cambridge, Maryland for a quick getaway from the Washington DC Metro area.
+The Hyatt Regency Chesapeake Bay is the perfect place for families looking for a quick getaway from the Washington DC Metro area.
 While families could easily spend days lounging poolside, the nearby Blackwater National Wildlife Refuge, Harriet Tubman Historic sites, and Chesapeake Bay Maritime Museum up in Talbot County’s St Michaels beckon as possible adventures.

-If you can pull your kids away from the game room and mini golf course, the Blackwater National Wildlife Refuge just twenty minutes down the road, is one of the best places to spot bald eagles in the lower 48 states.
+If you can pull your kids away from the game room and mini golf course at the resort, the Blackwater National Wildlife Refuge, just twenty minutes down the road, is one of the best places to spot bald eagles in the lower 48 states.
 Drive through the park, stopping at the viewpoints to watch the raptors soar over the marsh and fish in the nearby ponds.
-Lots of waterfowl enjoy this preserve; on the day of our visit swans were swimming just outside the visitor center.
-Under construction nearby, is a new educational complex honoring the life of Harriet Tubman whose Underground Railroad ran through this section of Maryland’s Eastern Shore just across the street from the wildlife refuge.
+Lots of waterfowl enjoy this preserve.
+On the day of our visit swans were swimming just outside the visitor center.
+There is now a new educational complex honoring the life of Harriet Tubman whose Underground Railroad ran through this section of Maryland’s Eastern Shore just across the street from the wildlife refuge.
 Kids can earn a junior ranger badge while learning about Harriet Tubman at the Harriet Tubman Underground Railroad Visitor Center.

 As the humidity rises in Washington DC, the prices of an Eastern Shore family vacation rise.
 If your family is looking for something truly special for the kids that will not break the bank, consider the Carousel Oceanfront Hotel and Condominiums at the northern end of Ocean City or the Francis Scott Key Resort in West Ocean City.